MoeNassi/OSVScanner/README.md

 ## 🔍 NPM & Node.js Vulnerability Scanner (OSV API)

-A lightweight tool that scans your Node.js/NPM dependencies for known vulnerabilities by using the **Google OSV API**.
+A lightweight tool that scans your Node.js/NPM dependencies and Linux Packages for known vulnerabilities by using the **Google OSV API**.
 It reads your project packages and instantly returns any related CVEs.

 ### 🧠 How It Works
 1. Reads `package.json` / `package.txt`